ThomWright/ThomWright.github.io/_draft/designing-for-failure-patterns.md

 First, I’ll be using these terms a lot and I think it’s worth defining what I mean by them.

-- **Operation** — A logical unit of work.
+- **Operation**&nbsp;– A logical unit of work.
 Operations form a tree, and might consist of several read or write sub-operations.

     This is quite generic, so I'll often just use the term **request** instead, especially for top-level operations.
-- **Write** — An operation which changes state, e.g. of a database, file system, message queue, or even the physical world.
+- **Write**&nbsp;– An operation which changes state, e.g. of a database, file system, message queue, or even the physical world.
-- **Read** — An operation which inspects state but does not change it.
+- **Read**&nbsp;– An operation which inspects state but does not change it.
-- **Side effect** — An observable state change caused by a write.
+- **Side effect**&nbsp;– An observable state change caused by a write.
-- **Crash** — A shorthand for various issues including unexpected process termination and network partitions which result in an operation never finishing.
+- **Crash**&nbsp;– A shorthand for various issues including unexpected process termination and network partitions which result in an operation never finishing.

 A quick example: updating a username.
 This is a *write operation*.
 The system performing this operation might need to *read* from another system (to e.g. check authentication/authorisation) and then *write* the new username to a database.
 It would look like this, where each `|- X -|` span is an operation: